briansunter/graph/site/content/pages/newsletter/issue-12.md

 The most notable thing about the ChatGPT API is its price.
 OpenAI has stated that it is 90% cheaper than other models, such as GPT-4 or GPT-3.

-Before, I was spending around \$7 a month with moderate usage of GPT-3 for notetaking, but now I'm spending less than 1\$ per month using ChatGPT.
+Before, I was spending around \$7 a month with moderate usage of GPT-3 for notetaking, but now I'm spending less than \$1 per month using ChatGPT.

 Regarding the quality of answers, ChatGPT is less likely to make up information compared to regular GPT-3.
 For example, I tried asking regular GPT-3 to "Describe Yoda from Star Wars".
-Regular GPT-3 often added made-up details, like describing him as having a "long pointed beard", whereas ChatGPT consistently did tasks like this correctly.
+Regular GPT-3 often added made-up details, like describing him as having a "long pointed beard," whereas ChatGPT consistently did tasks like this correctly.
 OpenAI has an example in their blog where they ask, "Tell me about when Christopher Columbus came to the US in 2015".
 Regular GPT-3 will make up a story about Columbus arriving in 2015, but ChatGPT can recognize this question doesn't make sense.

 Overall, the answers from ChatGPT are better than the regular GPT-3 model users of the [Logseq OpenAI GPT-3 plugin](https://github.com/briansunter/logseq-plugin-gpt3-openai) can expect to spend 90% less while still receiving quality results.